LambdaLabs/docsy-lambda-docs/content/en/windows/filesystem-check-repair-system-files.md

 ---
-title: "Run a filesystem check on Windows and repair system files"
+title: "How do I run a filesystem check on Windows and repair system files?"
 type: docs
 tags:
 - troubleshooting